Market-Connections Professional Resume Writing Services

 Career Counseling December 29, 2019

-Discover How Your Hobby Can Advance Your Career
+Use Your Hobby to Advance Your Career

 Have you been thinking about a creative career related to your hobby?

-A recent study at San Francisco State University looked at how creative hobbies like knitting, cooking, painting, photography, gardening or other similar activities affect work performance and results showed that what you do in your leisure time could make you a more valuable employee.
+A recent study at San Francisco State University looked at how creative hobbies like knitting, cooking, painting, photography, gardening, or other similar activities affect work performance, and results showed that what you do in your leisure time could make you a more valuable employee.
 Findings were published in the Journal of Occupational and Organizational Psychology.

 The question is: Are YOU ready to make the connection between your hobby and your career?
 Consider these suggestions about using your hobby to get ahead at the office.